Copycat Black Bean Quesarito Recipe

 Donna Elick

-Black Bean Quesarito is my copycat Taco Bell recipe combining the best parts of a bean burrito and a quesadilla into one delicious dish!
+My black bean Quesarito Recipe is just like Taco Bell!
+It combines the best parts of a bean burrito and a quesadilla in one delicious dish.

 5 stars from 2 reviews